 - Accidents caused by driving under the influence (DUI) can sometimes prompt a court to award punitive damages, meaning the victim will receive an additional sum on top of the worth of the actual damages.
 Deceased defendants are immune to punitive damages, so this would not apply to the case above, but it’s a crucial point in many others like it.

 - If an outside party contributed to the accident, survivors might have additional options for a lawsuit.
 Outside parties might include a negligent car designer, a doctor who failed to warn about driving-impairing side effects to a medication, or a bar that served the driver past the point of intoxication, knowing they intended to drive.

 The survivors of the Holcomb Bridge crash do have one thing going for them: a fairly obvious at-fault vehicle.
-Some crashes don’t even have that, and it’s up to a car accident lawyer to break down exactly how the crash happened, what laws were broken, and who is entitled to what compensation.
+Some crashes don’t even have that, and it’s up to a Atlanta, GA car accident law firm to break down exactly how the crash happened, what laws were broken, and who is entitled to what compensation.

 If you’re not entirely sure where the fault lies in your accident, it’s always a good idea to talk it over with a lawyer, rather than simply accepting what other drivers, insurance representatives, or even law enforcement officials tell you.

 Insurance Industry Practices Make Legal Representation a Must